 Whole Life Times magazine covers topics such as natural health, alternative healing, conscious business, green living, sustainable and local food, social responsibility, the environment, personal growth, and spirituality.
 They pay $75-150 per 800-1000 word feature.
 They also have departments, a City of Angels front-of-book section, and personal essays section which are open to freelance contributors.

-More About These Markets
+More About These Paying Essay Writing Markets

 Like all market lists on the All Freelance Writing blog, the list above pulls from the site's overall directory of writers' markets.